DrTom/clj-pg-types/README.md

 This library is focused on Postgresql type conversion.
 It provides automatic conversion in the simple case.
 This library is unobtrusive.
-It does not force *all or nothing* approach.
+It does not force an *all or nothing* approach.
 The design is such that the various conversion can be enabled at a fine granularity.
 This library provides a low level API to the end of defining custom type conversions selectively on the Postgresql type and the type of the providing respectively receiving entity.

-## Release and Dependecy Information
+## Release and Dependency Information

-*  `pg-types "2.1.1"`
+*  `pg-types "2.3.0"`

 ## Supported Drivers